Raynan00/ReddPull/README.md

-# Reddit Sentiment Analysis Toolkit By RAYNAN WUYEP
+# ReddPull - Reddit Sentiment Analysis Toolkit By RAYNAN WUYEP

 A complete pipeline for scraping Reddit posts, performing sentiment analysis, and visualizing results through an interactive dashboard.